syrianarchive/syrianarchive-investigations/investigations/KiwanHospital.md

 <iframe src="https://www.facebook.com/plugins/post.php?href=https%3A%2F%2Fwww.facebook.com%2Falhadath.agency%2Fposts%2F1724238624377005&width=500" width="500" height="387" style="border:none;overflow:hidden" scrolling="no" frameborder="0" allowTransparency="true" allow="encrypted-media"></iframe>

-Images taken by the investiations team on the ground (featured later in the report) as well as posts on social media reveal the damage to the facility from directly after the attack.
+Images taken by the investigations team on the ground (featured later in the report) as well as posts on social media reveal the damage to the facility from directly after the attack.
 [Images](https://www.facebook.com/alhadath.agency/posts/1724238624377005) uploaded by Al Hadath show the severe damage to the hospital's interior as a result of the attack.

 <video autoplay loop muted playsinline style="width: 100%">
 <source src="/assets/investigations/KiwanHospital/1.webm" type="video/webm">
 </video>
 *A GIF from a [video](https://www.facebook.com/mortimer.flourencemonette/videos/760673931102904/) posted by Abu Hamza Al Janobi of the hospital directly after the attack.*

-Corroborating Ayman's reports regarding the extent of damage to the facility, [videos](https://www.facebook.com/mortimer.flourencemonette/videos/760673931102904/) and [images](https://www.facebook.com/mortimer.flourencemonette/posts/760098634493767) such as those posted by activists Abu Hamza Al Janobi show Kiwan Hospital's internal and external destruction.
-A [report](https://www.facebook.com/SyrianCivilDefenceIdlibWhiteHelmets/posts/2540116112754096?__tn__=H-R) from the Syrian Civil Defense of the Idlib Governorate around 5 hours after the attack confirms the damage to the hospital, which they claim was attacked by the Russian Air Force and is now out of service.
+Further corroborating Ayman's reports regarding the extent of damage to the facility, [videos](https://www.facebook.com/mortimer.flourencemonette/videos/760673931102904/) and [images](https://www.facebook.com/mortimer.flourencemonette/posts/760098634493767) such as those posted by activists Abu Hamza Al Janobi show Kiwan Hospital's internal and external destruction.
+Additionally,a [report](https://www.facebook.com/SyrianCivilDefenceIdlibWhiteHelmets/posts/2540116112754096?__tn__=H-R) from the Syrian Civil Defense of the Idlib Governorate around 5 hours after the attack confirms the damage to the hospital, which they claim was attacked by the Russian Air Force and is now out of service.

 ![](/assets/investigations/KiwanHospital/image2.png)
 *An [image](https://www.facebook.com/SyrianCivilDefenceIdlibWhiteHelmets/photos/pcb.2540116112754096/2540115836087457/?type=3&theater) posted by the Civil Defense in Idlib on Facebook of the hospital’s pharmacy on fire.*

-Alongside human rights organizations and local news sources, Kiwan Hospital itself posted [videos](https://www.facebook.com/watch/?v=275158883426519) and [images](https://www.facebook.com/kiwan.hospital/posts/1169933219879796?__tn__=-R) taken shortly after the attack onto its Facebook page showing the [severe damage](https://www.facebook.com/kiwan.hospital/posts/1169945886545196?__tn__=-R) to the hospital and its equipment, including [fires](https://www.facebook.com/watch/?v=561460911321182) in blocks of the facility.
+Alongside human rights organizations and local news sources, Kiwan Hospital itself posted [videos](https://www.facebook.com/watch/?v=275158883426519) and [images](https://www.facebook.com/kiwan.hospital/posts/1169933219879796?__tn__=-R) taken shortly after the attack onto its Facebook page showing the [severe damage](https://www.facebook.com/kiwan.hospital/posts/1169945886545196?__tn__=-R) to the hospital and its equipment, including [fires](https://www.facebook.com/watch/?v=561460911321182) in various blocks of the facility.

 ![](/assets/investigations/KiwanHospital/image26.png)
 *A still showing damage to the facility from atop the hospital taken from a [video report](https://www.facebook.com/enab.baladi/videos/551126145434510/?v=551126145434510) by Enab Baladi on the attack.*